geopandas/pyogrio/docs/source/install.md

 pyogrio.errors.DriverError: Data source driver could not be created: GPKG
 ```

-Is likely the result of a collision in underlying GDAL versions between `fiona`
-(included in `geopandas`) and the GDAL version needed here.
-To get around it,
-uninstall `fiona` then reinstall to use system GDAL:
+To get around it, uninstall `fiona` then reinstall to use system GDAL:

 ```bash
 pip uninstall fiona
 pip install fiona --no-binary fiona
 ```

 Then restart your interpreter.
+This ensures that both Pyogrio and Fiona use
+exactly the same GDAL library.

 ## Development